OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Peripherals/spi.md

 **Arguments and Options**

-The `bus number` and `device ID` need to correspond to the values used to register the device!
-Additionally, any options used in the registration of the device need to be repeated in this command.
+The `bus number` and `device ID` need to correspond to the values of the Omega's SPI device!

 The `address` argument indicates the address from which to read on the SPI device.

 **Examples**

-Read a byte from address 0x11 from device 1 on bus 0 (registered above):
+Read a byte from address 0x11 from device 1 on bus 32766:
 ```
-root@Omega-ABCD:~# spi-tool -b 0 -d 1 read 0x11
+root@Omega-ABCD:~# spi-tool -b 32766 -d 1 read 0x11
 > SPI Read from addr 0x11: 0x81
 ```

-Read a byte from address 0x00 from device 2 on bus 1 (registered above):
+Read a byte from address 0x00 from device 2 on bus 32766:
 ```
-root@Omega-ABCD:~# spi-tool -b 1 -d 2 --speed 400000 --sck 13 read 0x00
+root@Omega-ABCD:~# spi-tool -b 32766 -d 1 --speed 400000 read 0x00
 > SPI Read from addr 0x00: 0xf8
 ```

-Read a byte from address 0xaf from device 3 on bus 2 (registered above):
+Read a byte from address 0xaf from device 3 on bus 32766:
 ```
-root@Omega-ABCD:~# spi-tool -b 2 -d 3 --speed 320000 --cs-high --3wire read 0xaf
+root@Omega-ABCD:~# spi-tool -b 32766 -d 3 --speed 320000 --cs-high --3wire read 0xaf
 > SPI Read from addr 0xaf: 0xbe
 ```